Summary:...Or what transpires out of stubbornness, inability to use cell phones and a disastrous first kiss. Gaius/Musee.

-The Central Station was left far behind and he wouldn't be able to find his way back even if he wanted to.
+The Central Station was left far behind and he wouldn't find his way back even if he wanted to.
 Night fell like a bird of prey, the wind lulled, but the rain came down in torrents, pattering against the motley umbrellas.
 He didn't even have an umbrella.
-His personal belongings among which was his sword were delivered on Rowen's orders to the inn whereat he was supposed stay since no one anticipated he would be stranded in the center of Trigraph with only a few hundred gald in his pocket.
+His personal belongings among which was his sword were delivered on Rowen's orders to the inn whereat he was supposed to stay since no one anticipated he would be stranded in the center of Trigleph with only a few hundred gald in his pocket.

 As Gaius stood under a shed of a small store, which barely protected him from foul weather, pondering over a solution, he caught a glimpse of a silvery figure and at the same time Musee noticed him.
 Sudden though it was, he was not surprised to see her; they recently kept meeting in places they least expected to.

 "Gaius, what brings you here?"
 She stretched in thin air, unconcerned with the rain as she was with the cold.
 "I thought your boring subjects wouldn't let you go for another week or two… Oi, you look awful!
 You are drenched to the skin and your fingers are cold…" She propped her cheek with her hand and glanced at him with discontent.